 Irrevocable trusts introduce a layer that disconnects assets the trust owns from the control of the trust’s creator.
 Because the donor gives up the rights of ownership to any assets placed in an irrevocable trust, any income those assets generate belongs to the trust.
 To avoid double taxation, trusts pay taxes on any income they hang onto, while income distributed shows up on the tax return of the recipient.
-Some distributions can be made tax free.
+Some irrevocable trust disbursements can be made tax free.

-Tax Exempt Income
+Claiming Tax Exempt Income

 Certain types of income receive special treatment under tax laws, exempting them from federal taxation.
 State and local bond interest, for example, is specifically excluded from taxable income under Section 103 of the federal tax code.
 When a trust distributes current year income, the characteristics of the income are passed on to the recipient.
 Paying out tax-exempt income to a beneficiary results in the beneficiary reporting tax-exempt income on her taxes.